-Project management in the construction industry is a challenging task as it is not easy to manage the collaboration between all the departments and the workforce to accomplish a particular construction project activity.
-All the project management techniques take management skills to apply in a system to make tasks easier, achievable, and more realistic.
+Project management in the construction industry is a challenging task because it is not easy to manage the collaboration between all the departments and the workforce to accomplish a particular construction project activity.
+All the project management techniques and tools take management skills to apply in a system to make tasks easier, achievable, and more realistic.

 Techniques and tools are very needful for construction so that projects can be completed without spending much revenue and workforce because if we spend more time and money on construction project activities without considering proper technology and tools, we will get into serious trouble.
 So today we will learn what are the effective project management techniques & tools for the construction industry to complete the project successfully.

 Waterfall techniques are also known as traditional project management techniques, which means that this technique is a branch of traditional and requires straightforward planning along with the fundamentals of project management to complete the project.
 In this technique, a project is divided into sequential phases where each phase depends on the completion of an earlier task, meaning it’s intended as “1, 2, then 3…”.